-Melinda Brewer, CMT, certified massage therapist, joined Floyd Memorial in 2013 after graduating from the Louisville School of Massage.
+Melinda joined Floyd Memorial in 2013 after graduating from the Louisville School of Massage.
 She is currently providing massage therapy services at Outpatient Rehab and at the New Albany YMCA, third floor.
 She offers Swedish and sports massage as well as trigger point therapy and deep tissue work.
 Melinda is also certified in Vedic Thai massage from the Vedic Conservatory.
 As a student, she enjoyed an internship at the Floyd Memorial Cancer Center and strongly believes in the power of massage to promote, maintain and revitalize health for the body, mind and spirit.

 Melinda lives in Louisville with her husband, John, and enjoys walks, travel, meditation and community service.

 Meagan earned her master’s degree in communication disorders from the University of Louisville in May of 2011.
 She began her career at Floyd Memorial as a student clinician, then transitioned into a full-time role after graduation.
 Meagan has her Certificate of Clinical Competence from the American Speech-Language-Hearing Association.
 As an inpatient therapist for the hospital, Meagan specializes in the evaluation and treatment of swallowing, voice and speech and language disorders for adult and geriatric patients.
 Meagan also specializes in outpatient pediatric evaluations, and evaluates and treats individuals with autism.